LLNL/maestrowf/docs/Maestro/parameter_specification.md

 ```

-The minimum requirements for making a valid pgen file is to make a function called :py:func:`get_custom_generator` which returns a Maestro :py:class:`~maestrowf.datastructures.core.ParameterGenerator` object as demonstrated in the simple example below:
+The minimum requirements for making a valid pgen file is to make a function called `get_custom_generator`, which returns a Maestro [ParameterGenerator][maestrowf.datastructures.core.parameters.ParameterGenerator] object as demonstrated in the simple example below:

 ``` python
    from maestrowf.datastructures.core import ParameterGenerator